 Figure 6 - Simplified deceleration pulses (B pillar) from MPV tests, comparison of 2003 and 2006 models Although the number of cases is low, the data from the simplified deceleration pulses show a real trend in the increase of vehicle stiffness.
-The effect of this situation on occupant protection in case of impact translates into higher occupant loads .
+The effect of this situation on occupant protection in case of impact translates into higher occupant loads.
 Figure 7 shows the time history of the chest acceleration of the P3 dummy.
 The data was obtained from tests involving the same CRS model (ISOFIX) and MPV models from 2003 and 2006.
-In the case of the 2006 test the chest acceleration of the P3 shows a 35% increase (peak to peak) The head acceleration, not shown here, has increased by 14%.
+In the case of the 2006 test the chest acceleration of the P3 shows a 35 per cent increase (peak to peak) the head acceleration, not shown here, has increased by 14 per cent.

+ECE/TRANS/WP.29/GRSP/2008/9 page 6

+Figure 7 - P3 child dummy chest resultant acceleration time history, in MPV 2003 and 2006 EuroNCAP tests (same Child Restraint System).

+EU Directive 2003/20/EC

-Figure 7 - P3 child dummy chest resultant acceleration time history , in MPV 2003 and 2006 EuroNCAP tests (same CRS).
-EU Directive 2003/20/ EC EU Directive specifies that children under 1,5 m should be attached with appropriate restraint systems.
-Considering the data as indicated in the table 1 below (3), the 1,5 m standing height would translate into a seating height of 779 mm for a $95^{\circ}$ percentile 10-year old child.
-Taking into account the R44 bench, this height becomes 731, thus living only 69 mm of space below the 800 mm horizontal plane.
-It the present context of increasing vehicle stiffness in Europe, this design space is considered as a design limitation.
+EU Directive specifies that children under 1,5 m should be attached with appropriate restraint systems.
+Considering the data as indicated in the table 1 below $\underline{3}$ /, the 1,5 m standing height would translate into a seating height of 779 mm for a 95° percentile 10-year old child.
+Taking into account the Regulation No. 44 bench, this height becomes 731, thus living only 69 mm of space below the 800 mm horizontal plane.

+In the present context of increasing vehicle stiffness in Europe, this design space is considered as a design limitation.
 In practice, a minimum height of 100 mm is required to adjust the booster designs to present vehicle deceleration pulse and to provide sufficient height for the pelvis and an efficient belt path.
-Such a height makes the 1,5 m stature requirement non applicable with the present 7.1.4.4.1.1. as we will have a total height pf 831 mm.
+Such a height makes the 1,5 m stature requirement non applicable with the present 7.1.4.4.1.1. because we will have a total height pf 831 mm.
 With more loads acting on the child in case of a severe accident, there is a risk that present solutions will reach their limits.

+Age Percentile Standing Height Seating Height Seating Height

+expressed in

+Regulation No. 44

+sled

+10 50 1402 720 676

+10 95° 1509 779 731

+Table 1: Data from 2006 French National Anthropometric Survey (first 4 columns).

+General conclusion

-Age Percentile Standing Height Seating Height Seating Height expressed in R44 sled 10 50 1402 720 676 10 95° 1509 779 731 Table 1: Data from 2006 French National Anthropometric Survey (first 4 columns).
-General conclusion As previous proposition from Clepa to increase the 800 mm plane was not agreed by GRSP, the one option left to consider both Directive 2003/20 and the tendency for higher occupant loading in recent cars is to suppress the requirement of the horizontal plane for only booster seats and this for the test with the largest dummy.
-REFERENCES 1) PCPS Fact and Trend Report - The Children's Hospital pf Philadelphia, 2005.
-2) Alan Kirk et Al. " Analysis of CHILD Data Related to Frontal Impacts ".
-Protection of Children in Cars, $7^{th} - 8^{th}$ December 2006.
-3) French National Anthropometric Survey - Institut Français du Textile et de l'Habillement, 2006. - - - -
+As previous proposition from CLEPA to increase the 800 mm plane was not agreed by GRSP, the one option left to consider both EU Directive 2003/20/EC and the tendency for higher occupant loading in recent cars is to suppress the requirement of the horizontal plane for only booster seats and this for the test with the largest dummy.

+- - - -

+&lt;u>3/ French National Anthropometric Survey - Institut Français du Textile et de l'Habillement, 2006.